Washington’s current minimum wage is $14.49.

 - call employees back to duty during their meal period even though they normally are not on call during the meal period

-Washington labor laws require employers, not including agricultural employers, to provide employees who are 18 years old and older a paid rest break of at least ten (10) minutes for each four (4) hours worked.
-Employers should attempt to schedule employees rest periods as close to the midpoint of the four (4) hours work period as possible.
+Employers, not including agricultural businesses, are required to provide those who are 18 years old and older a paid rest break of at least ten (10) minutes for every four (4) hours worked.
+Employers should attempt to schedule rest periods as close to the midpoint of the four (4) hours work period as possible.

-The scheduled rest period requirement applies to employers unless they allow employees to take intermittent rest breaks equivalent to ten (10) minutes for each four (4) hours worked.
+The scheduled rest period requirement applies unless they allow their workers to take intermittent rest breaks equivalent to ten (10) minutes for each four (4) hours worked.
 In these situations, scheduled 10-minute rest periods are not required.
 Intermittent rest periods are periods of time shorter than ten (10) minutes, usually unscheduled, in which employees are allowed to rest, relax, and engage in brief personal activities while relieved of all work duties.

-The statutory meal and rest requirements do not apply to:
+The statutory requirements do not apply to:

-- Public employers with a local resolution, ordinance, or rule in effect prior to April 1, 2003 that has provisions for meal and rest periods different from those required by Washington state law, or
+- Public employers with a local resolution, ordinance, or rule in effect prior to April 1, 2003, that has provisions for meal and rest periods different from those required by Washington state law, or

-- Public employers with collective bargaining agreements (CBA) in effect prior to April 1, 2003 that provide for meal and rest periods that are different from the state requirements.
+- Public employers with collective bargaining agreements (CBA) in effect prior to April 1, 2003, that provide for meal and rest periods that are different from the state requirements.
 The public employer may continue to follow the CBA until its expiration.
 Subsequent collective bargaining agreements may provide for meal and rest periods that are specifically different, in whole or in part, from the requirements of the state law.